 Nicole Fonsh completed her MLIS at Simmons College’s Graduate School of Library and Information Studies in the spring of 2011.
-After working for a year+ as a Research Analyst at an investment firm, Nicole has recently begun work as a Researcher in the Development group of a local university in the Boston area.
-With the completion of her degree she hopes to become more involved with the local chapter of SLA.
+After working for a year+ as a Research Analyst at an investment firm, she fell in love with the field of Prospect Research.
+After a few years working at the Development office at Harvard, she fulfilled a lifelong dream of living in New York City and moved to take a role as Director of Development Research and Prospect Management at The New School.
 She continues to be interested in research, resources, social media, alternative careers in LIS, and the future and evolution of libraries.
-You can find her on WordPress, where she writes about her experiences with library school, career change, and other personal adventures, and on Twitter.
+You can find her on WordPress, where she (used to) writes about her experiences with library school, career change, and other personal adventures, and on Twitter.

-Nicole Helregel completed her MSLIS in 2013 and Certificate of Advanced Study (CAS) in 2015 at the University of Illinois Graduate School of Library & Information Science.
-She works as a visiting reference and digital services hourly librarian at the University of Illinois.
+Nicole Helregel wrote for HLS from 2012-2015 while completing her MLIS and Certificate of Advanced Study at the University of Illinois Graduate School of Library & Information Science.
+She is now the Research Librarian for Science Teaching & Learning at University of California, Irvine.
 Find her on twitter (@nhelregel) and follow her blog here.

 Rebecca Katz is a student in the LIS program at Catholic University of America, specializing in law librarianship.
 She anticipates graduating in the spring of 2015.
 While not in school, Becky is an attorney for the D.C.
 Council.
 She has worked for the D.C. government in various capacities for almost seven years and has found herself, much to her surprise, to be somewhat of an expert regarding the District government’s information resources.
 Becky is a lover of all things grammar, a fierce advocate for the Oxford comma, and a consumer of vast quantities of caffeine.
 You can read her unfiltered thoughts on Twitter at @dcdotnerd.

-Rose L. Chou is Budget Coordinator at the American University Library, where she manages all of the library’s daily operational finances and also provides reference assistance.
+Rose L. Chou is Budget Coordinator at the American University Library, where she manages the library’s operational finances.
 She received her MLIS from San Jose State University and BA in Sociology from Boston College.
-Previously, Rose worked as Reference Archivist at the Smithsonian’s National Anthropological Archives and in the Circulation and Stacks unit at AU Library.
-Rose is a 2011 Society of American Archivists Mosaic Scholar, 2013 Association of Research Libraries CEP Fellow, and 2014 Minnesota Institute for Early Career Librarians participant.
-She is a member of the ARL/SAA Mosaic Program Advisory Group and previously served as Managing Editor of Hack Library School.
-Rose likes listening to vinyl records and going to Disney World.
+Previously, Rose worked as Reference Archivist at the Smithsonian’s National Anthropological Archives and as a Reference Librarian and Circulation Specialist at AU Library.
+She is co-editor of the forthcoming book Pushing the Margins: Women of Color and Intersectionality in LIS (Library Juice Press).
+Her research interests include race, gender, and social justice in LIS.
 Follow her on Twitter: @roselovec.

 Samantha Winn graduated from Drexel University in June 2014 with her MLIS and a concentration in archival studies.
-She currently works for the University of Texas at Tyler as the archives assistant.
-She hopes to pursue a career in humanitarian archives or scientific data preservation.
-Her interests include digital preservation, open access, digital literacy, human rights advocacy, and advancing the participation of women in STEM careers.
+She currently works for Virginia Tech as the Collections Archivist, working with traditionally marginalized communities in Southwest Virginia and the International Archive of Women in Architecture.
+Samantha writes and speaks on displaced archives, community archives, architectural and design records, humanitarian affairs, and labor equity in cultural heritage fields.
 Follow her on Twitter @sam_winn or check out her e-portfolio here.